 That’s why, dating back to the early 1990s, Johnson & Johnson has been working with partners around the globe to support midwives—so that women can better survive childbirth, and babies are more likely to have a healthy start in life.

-For National Midwifery Week, we're spotlighting three success stories—young women who've taken the training they’ve received through our partnerships and programs and put it into practice in areas of great need.
+We're spotlighting three success stories—young women who've taken the training they’ve received through our partnerships and programs and put it into practice in areas of great need.